-- www.liveplanbe.ca is a free self-management website you can use to learn about chronic pain, connect with others in pain, track your symptoms and function, and set wellness goals. - The Pain BC Toolbox is a downloadable PDF booklet filled with resources for people living with pain.
-Download it here: - http://www.painbc.ca/chronic-pain/pain-toolbox - www.mycarepath.ca is a free tool for kids and teens with chronic pain developed by BC Children's Hospital and Pain BC. - Self-Management BC teaches free 6-week classes in communities on how to self-manage with chronic pain.
+- Live Plan Be is a free self-management website you can use to learn about chronic pain, connect with others in pain, track your symptoms and function, and set wellness goals. liveplanbe.ca - The Pain BC Toolbox is a downloadable PDF booklet filled with resources for people living with pain.
+Download it here: painbc.ca/findhelp/pain-bc-toolbox - My Care Path is a free tool for kids and teens with chronic pain developed by BC Children's Hospital and Pain BC. mycarepath.ca - Pain Support and Wellness Groups provide an opportunity for people in pain to meet regularly and build a community of support while learning about pain, pain management and coping strategies. painbc.ca/supportgroups - Self-Management BC teaches free 6-week classes in communities on how to self-manage with chronic pain. selfmanagementbc.ca